yuchen-osdu/crs-conversion/docs/v3/tutorial/CRS_Convert_Service_howto.md

 5. Output the AnyCrsPolygon

-~~The **convertBinGrid** endpoint outputs these schema fragments for convenience so that they can be written to the SeismicBinGrid during ingest.~~

-The following is the closed polygon, using 5 points (last point is copy of first point), an outer rim, meaning re-ordered to be drawable in counter-clockwise point order.
+The following example shows the closed polygon, using 5 points (last point is copy of first point), an outer rim, meaning re-ordered to be drawable in counter-clockwise point order.
 Technically the edges might have to be densified for correct mapping the locations drawn in WGS 84 / Web Mercator.